beezecheanz/My-coding-Portfolio/_posts/2024-05-16-your-new-blog-post.md

-##Simple Flying Bee
+## Perlin Noise

-In class we looked into "random walkers", using Perlin noise to make things move around semi randomly in an area.
+In class we looked into "random walkers", using Perlin noise and randomness to make things move around in an area.
 In the session, we worked towards making interesting patterns and effects using this technique.

-### H3 Simple Random Walker
+### Simple Random Walker

+(put example of code here >:D)

 I then went away and decided to use this movement to make a scene of a bee flying around in some flowers.
 I used this as a way to practice functions, as I used them to create the flowers, instead of individually making each flower.

-### H3 Bee Flying
+### Bee Flying
 ```
 let c1,c2;